 The course in Contracts for evening division students is of six units duration rather than eight units duration and omits the treatment of remedies for breach of contract that is included in the day division course.
-Evening division students may take the course in Contract Remedies to complete this material.
+Evening division students must take the course in Contract Remedies to complete this material (see description under Elective Courses).

-TORTS I (6)
+TORTS (6)